simeononsecurity/Shodan_PS/Get-ShodanAPIInfo/README.md

 Since you have now made some changes that could potentially be a security issue, here's how to clean up after running the command.

-While PowerShell only saves history for the current session, if you are worried about your api key being exposed you can go into your [shodan account](https://account.shodan.io/) and hit the reset API key to take care of this.

 In step 2 you changed your PowerShell execution policy in a way that would let potentially malicious PowerShell scripts to execute.
 Run the following command to set the policy back to the default of Restricted and enter y to select that Yes you want to change the policy.
 ```